 The marginal (or incremental) effect of real power transmission losses is taken into account by the SCUC for the Day-Ahead Market, Real-Time Market, and Real-Time operations.
 Losses occur in the transmission system as energy flows from generation sources to the loads.
 These losses appear as additional electrical load, requiring the generators to produce additional power to supply the losses.
-The amount of losses that occur on specific transmission lines or areas of the transmission network at any given time is areas of the transmission network at any given time are dependent on network topology and the specific generation sources being used to meet the load at that time.
+The amount of losses that occur on specific transmission lines or areas of the transmission network at any given time are dependent on network topology and the specific generation sources being used to meet the load at that time.
 Figure A-1 illustrates the concept of incremental losses: